Making a complaint

 In this section we will cover information on how to make an internal or external complaint regarding disability discrimination.

-- Making an external complaint to the Australian Human Rights Commission (AHRC)
+- Making an external complaint through the Australian Human Rights Commission (AHRC)

-- Making an external complaint with your state or territory discrimination commission
+- Making an external complaint through your state or territory discrimination commission

 You can explore your education provider's website for the relevant policy and processes to make a complaint.
 All education providers should have a mechanism to allow you to make a complaint.